htck/bayeux/README.md

 To do so, put your content to the ``content`` folder and index it in the [config.js](https://github.com/htck/bayeux/blob/master/htck/app/content/config.js) file.

 ## Technical Stuff
-This kit is written mostly using RaphaelJS and AngularJS, but it also uses a bunch of really cool libraries, such as angular-hotkeys, canvg, FileSaver.js, Raphael.FreeTransform, Raphael.json, gifshot, Canvas-to-Blob.
+This kit is written mostly using RaphaelJS and AngularJS, but it also uses a bunch of really cool libraries, such as [angular-hotkeys](https://github.com/chieffancypants/angular-hotkeys), [canvg](https://github.com/gabelerner/canvg), [FileSaver.js](https://github.com/eligrey/FileSaver.js), [Raphael.FreeTransform](https://github.com/AliasIO/Raphael.FreeTransform), [Raphael.json](https://github.com/AliasIO/Raphael.JSON), [gifshot](https://github.com/yahoo/gifshot), [Canvas-to-Blob](https://github.com/blueimp/JavaScript-Canvas-to-Blob).
 They helped us build an app that works everywhere, client-side without the need for any back-end.
-Huge thanks to them
+Huge thanks to them.

 ### Vagrant
-If you want to work on the Historic Tale Construction Kit by yourself, you can use the vagrant box by launching ``vagrant up``.
-Attention, you will need to have admin rights if you want to run it on windows.
+If you want to work on the Historic Tale Construction Kit by yourself, you can use the vagrant box by launching ``vagrant up``. **Attention**, you will need to have admin rights if you want to run it on windows.

 ### Setting up a development environnement
 If you do not want to use vagrand, you will need to install the following globally